How Vermicomposting Works

 if it doesn't work out -- you can always go fishing.

-Follow the links below for lots more information about worms, composting and other gardening related topics.
+Follow the links on the next page for lots more information about worms, composting and other gardening related topics.

 Related HowStuffWorks Articles